 The Black Pete controversy

 Zwarte Piet has long been the cause of controversy.
-Local and international activists regard the portrayal as racist and demand its eradication.
+Local and international activists regard the portrayal as racist and demand it to stop.

-Interestingly, while the debate about the character (zwartepietendiscussie) came to a head in recent years, it has been a point of discussion since the 1920s.
+Interestingly, while the debate about the character (zwartepietendiscussie) has come to a head in recent years, it’s actually nothing new.
+Pete has been a point of discussion since the 1920s.

-The first crack in the veneer of Black Pete was reported in 1927 when a man was hospitalized after calling someone a derogatory name.
+In 1927, a man was hospitalized after calling a black man a derogatory name.
 When the assailant had to defend himself in court, he complained about being continuously harassed with disparaging terms, including Zwarte Piet.
 A few years later, the complaints had gotten so frequent a similar case did not even make it before a judge.

 In 1930, Melis Stoke (pen name of Herman Salomonson) linked the character to the exploitation of Black people by white people.
 In the opinion magazine De Groene Amsterdammer, he called to break the stereotype by having a Black Sinterklaas and a white Pete.